Counseling and Psychotherapy

 What is Psychoanalysis?

-Psychoanalysis is an immersive relational experience in which frequency of sessions invites the deepest parts of ourselves to come to life so that we can put the past in the past, freeing up our fullest selves.
+Psychoanalysis is an immersive relational experience in which frequency of sessions invites the deepest parts of ourselves to come to life so that you can put your past in the past, freeing up your fullest, most vital self.

 FAQs: